BrandonRaeder/miniBrain/README.md

 - **Option B**: Hierarchical reflective architecture.
 - **Option C**: Self-referential workspace that maintains and predicts a compressed self-model.

+These models are designed to sustain high entropy and coherence (R) indefinitely, enabling simulations to run for extremely long durations without degradation.

 The lab includes background autotuning (meta-tuner NN), perturbations to maintain entropy, and instrumentation for complexity metrics (Shannon entropy, Lyapunov proxy, Lempel-Ziv complexity, mutual information).

 ## Features